whos-gabi/digital-gradebook/README.md

 #### Scripts:

 - `start`: Accessed using `npm start`.
 Uses `nodemon` to run `index.js`, which is re-run on all file changes

+#### TO DO

+1. Setup server folder structure
+2. Setup views and integrate wirh API
+3. Connecting and manipulating data on MongoDB
+   ...